“I have no motivation today.” Hands up if you’ve ever texted that to a friend or partner during the workweek. (*Gazes out into a sea of raised hands*)

 To find this connection, Liz suggests a simple practice.

-Each day, take a short timeout to write down three ways your work has helped your coworkers.
+Each day, take a short timeout to write down three ways your work has helped your coworkers (think of this as a personal lessons learned document).
 This practice shifts your mindset and reminds you that even if you’re feeling unmotivated, you’re still helping the people around you.

 2. Give someone else advice on how to feel motivated